EXPTAP/Basic-Web-Baised-project-End-of-semester-/README.md

 Category pills browse by Breakfast, Lunch, Dinner, Dessert, Snacks, Soups Filter dropdowns filter by diet (Vegetarian / Vegan / Gluten-Free), cook time, and difficulty Live result count updates as you filter

 Add custom recepies to contribute to the website
+The custom recepies options allows users to add and share their own recepies with full support to allow the user to give full details on the ingredients, nutrition and instructions reletive to their uploaded recepie

 Recipe Cards show cook time, difficulty, star rating, and a save button, saved recipes persist across sessions via localStorage.
 Recipe Detail Page